 These findings may imply that incorporating Reiki into the clinical setting can improve the healthcare outcomes of many patients who consent to its use.
 All of the subjects in these trials willingly agreed to receive Reiki healing.
 Scepticism may reduce the effectiveness of the healing because Reiki works with the body's energy, so if one is not open to receiving healing energy, the healer's efforts will be fruitless.

 Many people are increasingly turning to various forms of energy medicine, with Reiki topping the list, to meet their healthcare needs.
 However, very few of them discuss their use of these therapies with their doctor, fearing that the latter might not agree with them.
-Perhaps this might change in the coming days.
+Perhaps this might change in the years to come.

 Originally published on Aug 15, 2022